BranchMetrics/android-branch-deep-linking-attribution/README.md

 | "$deeplink_path" | The value of the deep link path that you'd like us to append to your URI.
 For example, you could specify "$deeplink_path": "radio/station/456" and we'll open the app with the URI "yourapp://radio/station/456?link_click_id=branch-identifier".
 This is primarily for supporting legacy deep linking infrastructure.
 | "$always_deeplink" | true or false. (default is not to deep link first) This key can be specified to have our linking service force try to open the app, even if we're not sure the user has the app installed.
 If the app is not installed, we fall back to the respective app store or $platform_url key.
 By default, we only open the app if we've seen a user initiate a session in your app from a Branch link (has been cookied and deep linked by Branch)

-## Referral system rewarding functionality
+## Referral System Rewarding Functionality

-In a standard referral system, you have 2 parties: the original user and the invitee.
+In a standard referral system, you have two parties: the original user and the invitee.
 Our system is flexible enough to handle rewards for all users.
-Here are a couple example scenarios:
+Here are some example scenarios:

-1) Reward the original user for taking action (eg. inviting, purchasing, etc)
+* Reward the original user for taking action (eg. inviting, purchasing, etc.).

-2) Reward the invitee for installing the app from the original user's referral link
+* Reward the invitee for installing the app from the original user's referral link.

-3) Reward the original user when the invitee takes action (eg. give the original user credit when their the invitee buys something)
+* Reward the original user when the invitee takes action (eg. give the original user credit when their the invitee buys something).

 These reward definitions are created on the dashboard, under the 'Reward Rules' section in the 'Referrals' tab on the dashboard.

-Warning: For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
+***Warning:*** For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
 This can allow users to cheat the system.

-### Get reward balance
+### Get Reward Balance

 Reward balances change randomly on the backend when certain actions are taken (defined by your rules), so you'll need to make an asynchronous call to retrieve the balance.
 Here is the syntax:

+####Method
 ```java
 Branch branch = Branch.getInstance(getApplicationContext());
 branch.loadRewards(new BranchReferralStateChangedListener() {